J-F-Liu/knowledge/src/Computer/vision.md

 For any two views, they share the common epipolar constraint, which is the only geometrical constraint available.

+A 3-D point P is projected onto both image planes, to points $p_l$ and $p_r$, which constitute a conjugate pair.
+Given a point $p_l$ in the left image plane, its conjugate point $p_r$ in the right image is constrained to lie on a line called the epipolar line.
+This is called the epipolar constraint.

+The line connecting the lens centers of the two cameras, called baseline.

+All the epipolar lines in one image plane pass through a common point ($e_l$ and $e_r$ respectively) called the epipole, which is the projection of the optical center of the other camera.

 The epipolar plane is defined by the observed point P and the two centers of projection, $O_l$ and $O_r$; the epipoles are located at the point of intersection of the line joining the centers of projection and the two projective planes.

 ![](./images/epipolar_plane.png)

-Given a point m in the first image, its corresponding point in the second image is constrained to lie on a line called the epipolar line of m.
-This is called the epipolar constraint.
+A very special case is when both epipoles are at infinityy, that happens when both image planes are parallel to the baseline.
+Epipolar lines, then, form a bundle of parallel lines in both images.

 If you have a stereo camera where the relative position and orientation of two cameras is fixed, and if you computed poses of an object relative to the first camera and to the second camera, ($R_1$, $T_1$) and ($R_2$, $T_2$), respectively.